CollectionBuilder/collectionbuilder.github.io/_docs/04_config/collection.md

 {% endcapture %}

 {% capture pagegen-text %}
-**For CDM and SA users**: The following 'Page Gen' variables are used by a Ruby Gem within the repository that builds individual html pages for each item (row) in your collection's metadata (CSV):
+**For CDM and SA users**: The following variables are used by the "Page Gen" plugin included with CollectionBuilder.
+The plugin generates individual HTML pages for each item (row) in your collection's metadata (CSV):

 {:.pt-1}
 - **data**: The name of your metadata file.